 - As you fulfill the requirements, put a circle around the number of each one you complete.
 From time to time, ask your counselor to check your knowledge of the requirements.
 He or she will initial each section as you complete it.

 - When all requirements have been completed to the satisfaction of your counselor, take this application to your local council service center for approval.

 - Your counselor will then mail the certification and order form to P.R.A.Y.
-Your Ner Tamid emblem will be presented to you at an occasion like Scout Sabbath, Chanukah, your Bar Mitzvah or Confirmation.
+Your Ner Tamid emblem will be presented to you at an occasion like Scout Sabbath, Chanukah, your Bar or Bat Mitzvah or Confirmation.

 Etz Chaim Religious Emblem

-When you and your counselor agree that you have successfully completed the requirements, download and submit the completed application form to your local Jewish committee on Scouting or your local council service center.
+When you and your counselor agree that you have successfully completed the requirements, download and submit the completed application form to your local Jewish Committee on Scouting or your local council service center.
 The emblem will be presented to you at an appropriate public ceremony in consultation with your unit leaders and your family.

 Selecting a Counselor

 Select an adult who has a working knowledge of Jewish traditions and culture to provide guidance such as a rabbi, Jewish schoolteacher, Jewish Community Center executive, or Jewish youth group adviser.
-Your local Jewish committee on Scouting or the National Jewish Committee on Scouting can assist you in locating and selecting a counselor.
+Your local Jewish Committee on Scouting or the National Jewish Committee on Scouting can assist you in locating and selecting a counselor.